Helene Schjerfbeck: Early life

 In 1879, at the age of 17, Schjerfbeck won third prize in a competition organised by the Finnish Art Society, and in 1880 her work was displayed in an annual Finnish Art Society exhibition.
-That summer Schjerfbeck spent time at a manor owned by her aunt on her mother's side, Selma Printz, and Selma's husband Thomas Adlercreutz.
+That summer Schjerfbeck spent time at Sjundby Manor, owned by her aunt on her mother's side Selma Printz and her husband Thomas Adlercreutz.
 There she spent time drawing and painting her cousins.
 Schjerfbeck became particularly close to her cousin Selma Adlercreutz, who was her age.
-In 1880, she set off to Paris later that year after receiving a travel grant from the Imperial Russian Senate.
+Later in 1880 she set off to Paris after receiving a travel grant from the Imperial Russian Senate.

 Career

 Paris

 In Paris, Schjerfbeck painted with Helena Westermarck, then left to study with Léon Bonnat at Mme Trélat de Vigny's studio.
 In 1881 she moved to the Académie Colarossi, where she studied once again with Westermarck.
 The Imperial Senate gave her another scholarship, which she used to spend a couple of months in Meudon, and then a few more months in Pont-Aven a small fishing in Concarneau, Brittany.
 She then went back to the Académie Colarossi briefly, before returning to the Adlercreutz family manor in Finland.
 Schjerfbeck continued to move around frequently, painting and studying with various people.
 Schjerfbeck made money by continuing to put her paintings in the Art Society's exhibitions, and she also did illustrations for books.
 After returning to Finland in 1882, in 1884 she was back in Paris at the Académie Colarossi with Westermarck, but this time they were working there.
 During this time she participated in Académie des Beaux-Arts’ The Salon and painted again in Brittany.
 In the chapel of Trèmolo near the village of Pont-Aven Schjerfbeck produced the painting The Door (1884).